Finding New Tracks to Pleasure: Why I Started Desire Pathways

 When we are stuck in survival mode or rigid routines, our options feel incredibly narrow and predictable.
 Somatic coaching is about mapping out entirely new directions.
 There are so many different tracks we can explore to expand your sex life.
 By looking at your current patterns without judgment, we can co-create somatic practices that open up new ways for you to connect with your body and your partner.

-Ready to move from survival to sensation?
-I invite you to book a Foundations Session.
+Ready for deep, tailored support?
+If you are ready to stop overthinking, step out of survival mode, and co-create an embodied path forward at the pace of your own nervous system, you can Book your Foundations Session.
 This initial 30-minute session is $50 NZD and will be credited toward your chosen coaching pathway if you choose to continue.